Your membership has expired

 To test a floor’s resistance to denting, we drop a heavy, blunt weight that simulates a saucepan or large can of tomatoes, plus a lighter, pointier object that stands in for a dropped knife or fork.
 Our testers drop the weights from progressively higher release points, examining the flooring for visible damage after each drop.
 The higher the drop before damage becomes evident, the better a floor’s dent-resistance rating.

 A floor’s water resistance is key to its longevity, and manufacturers are continually trying to improve their products’ impermeability.
-We check for water damage in two steps.
+We check for water damage in two ways.
 First, we spill water on a flooring sample’s surface and allow it to sit overnight.
-Then we take another sample of the same flooring and completely submerge it in a bucket of water, again letting it remain overnight.
+We also take another sample of the same flooring and completely submerge it in a bucket of water, again letting it remain overnight.
 The more a product swells, deforms, softens, or delaminates, the lower its water-resistance score.

 Should You Install Your Own Flooring or Hire a Pro?

 With a floating floor, the pieces click together to create one large puzzle and can be installed over an existing floor (assuming it’s flat and smooth).
+Many of the vinyl, laminate, and engineered wood models we tested can be installed in this way.
 The weight of the material will keep it from shifting, and the walls will hold it in place.
 A floating floor has the advantage of being relatively easy to remove, which comes in handy if you make a mistake while you’re laying the floor or if you want to swap it for something different in the years to come.
-(To see whether your flooring can be installed as a floating floor, check out our flooring ratings, where we indicate how each product is installed.)

 This approach doesn’t work with solid wood and porcelain tile, both of which attach directly to a subfloor.
 Wood is either nailed or glued, and tile is set in a bed of mortar.
 Professional installation is wise for both of these types.